 With its stunning scenery and deep connection to Rome’s storied past, Ponte Sisto has become a popular attraction in Trastevere, drawing visitors from all corners of the globe.

-TOP 3 Piazzas
+3 Famous Piazzas

 1. Piazza di Santa Maria

-Piazza di santa maria in trastevere, situated in front of the basilica and close to the train station, boasts excellent cafes and restaurants where visitors can eat delicious food.
+Piazza di santa maria in trastevere, situated in front of the basilica and close to the train station, boasts excellent cafes and restaurants where visitors can eat delicious Italian food.

 Piazza di Santa Maria, which is in front of the church, takes its name from the Church.
 The current form of Piazza dates back to the 17th century.
 It has a square with a beautiful fountain and a statue in the center of this square.
 It is full of great cafes and restaurants where you can enjoy delicious food.